The Congress party has a Pavlovian response to any situation where the current Prime Minister comes into the limelight.

-The Congress President, Mallikarjun Kharge, was “These (space) accomplishments are a testament to the vision of Pandit Jawaharlal Nehru, who emphasised and sincerely believed that a critical commitment to science could drive the spirit of development of our newly independent nation by igniting the spirit and minds of the people.
+The Congress President, Mallikarjun Kharge, was first off the mark: “These (space) accomplishments are a testament to the vision of Pandit Jawaharlal Nehru, who emphasised and sincerely believed that a critical commitment to science could drive the spirit of development of our newly independent nation by igniting the spirit and minds of the people.
 Which was later followed by successive Prime Ministers.”

 The Congress party too proclaimed on X (formerly Twitter): “India's voyage to the moon and beyond is a tale of pride, determination and vision.
 It was independent India’s first Prime Minister, Jawaharlal Nehru, whose scientific outlook and vision laid the foundation of Indian space research.
 Today, the success of Chandrayaan-III is a result of his early efforts.”

 Nobody needs to deny Nehru his true contributions to science and technology (S&T), but the presumption that without him science and technology would not have found another supporter is seriously flawed.

 Do we not remember the establishment of the Indian Institute of Science in 1909, nearly half a century before the IITs came on the scene, backed by Jamsetji Tata, and in the creation of which Swami Vivekananda played an indirect and inspirational role?

 And when it comes to ISRO, it can hardly be said that Nehru did all the work.
 He just was around when the seed was planted.